James Abbott (Indian Army officer): The Great Game

-In 1839 the British learned that Russia was planning an invasion of the Khanate of Khiva.
-In December 1839 acting Captain Abbott was sent from Herat to Khiva in an attempt to negotiate the release of Russian slaves and thereby deny the Russians a pretext for invasion.
-If war had already broken out, Abbott was instructed to attempt to negotiate a settlement.
+Abbott and his men then marched to Kara Tuppah (the black mound) which was a 150 feet artificial hill used as a defensive structure.
+Afterwards they followed the course of the Khooshk rivulet passing the ruins of a castle called Howzi Khaun which had been the location of a battle between Derveish Khaun (the former chief of the Jumsheedees), and the Huzzahruhs assisted by Mahomed Zemaun Khaun with the latter being victorious.
+After this Abbott left Baudkhis District and then entered Mowree District and found the ruined castle Kullah-i-Mowr, at this point Abbott estimated they came upon "not less than six or seven caravans of grain from Merv.
+It was here that Abbott wrote the "Kingdom of Khaurism" begins i.e. the Khanate of Khiva.

 Abbott reached Khiva in late January, a week or so before the Russians were forced to turn back due to an unusually cold winter.
-The Khivans knew little of Britain and he was hampered by a lack of understanding of Khivan language and culture.
+The Khivans knew little of Britain and he was hampered by a lack of understanding of the language and culture of Khiva.
 The attempt to release Russian slaves failed.
 He did agree with the Khivan ruler, Allah Quli Khan, to establish a British agent in Khiva and to travel to Russia to negotiate between the two powers.
 He had no authorisation to serve as the Khan's agent, but had no way to communicate with his superiors in India.
 In March 1840 Abbott set off from Khiva to Fort Alexandrovsk on the Caspian Sea.
 His caravan was attacked by Kazakhs and he was wounded in the hand and taken hostage, but he and his party were released because the Kazakhs feared British retribution.
 He reached Saint Petersburg but the attempt at mediation failed.
 His bravery was recognised through promotion to full Captain.

 In May 1840 Lieutenant Richmond Shakespear of the Bengal Artillery went from Herat via Merv to Khiva.
 He was successful and escorted 416 Russian captives to the Caspian.
-Shakespear was knighted for this undertaking.
+Shakespear was knighted for this undertaking, succeeding where Abbott had failed but Abbott had laid the groundwork for the ultimate success of the mission.

 The Paladins of the Punjab

 In 1841, Abbott returned from Britain to India.
-He first held a post with a local battalion in Mewar before becoming assistant to the Resident in Indore in 1842.
+He first held a post with a local battalion in Mewar before becoming assistant to Claude Martin Wade, the Resident in Indore, in 1842.
 Following the conclusion of the First Anglo-Sikh War in 1846, Abbott was hand picked to become one of Sir Henry Lawrence's "Young Men", also known as The Paladins of the Punjab.
 These were East India Company officers sent to act as "advisers" to the Sikh ruler.

 Sir Henry Lawrence remarked of him:

 Made of stuff of the true knight errant, gentle as a girl in thought, word and deed, overflowing with warm affection, and ready at all times to sacrifice himself for his country or his friend.
 He is at the same time a brave, scientific and energetic soldier, with a peculiar power for attracting others, especially Asiatics to his person.